Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Hopfield neural Network with Hebbian learning

 Operation of the Hopfield NN is often explained in terms of an energy function \cite{Hopfield2_Dong_Connections}, to whose local minimum the state of the NN converges with time.
 Namely, each state of the network is associated with an energy level, and the network evolves from the states with higher energy to those with lower energy.
 The state with the locally lowest energy represents an attractor, which in the Hopfield NN is the stable fixed point.

 Remarkably, if in (\ref{eqn:eq2.2}) $\lambda \to \infty$, thus making $F(x)$ a Heaviside step function, for $x_{j} 0$ with $j 1, ,N$, Eq.~(\ref{eqn:eq2.1}) can be rewritten as

 where

 In this form, Eq.~(\ref{eqn:eq2.1}) has a mechanical interpretation as a model describing the motion of an overdamped particle with location $\mathbf{x}(t)$ in the potential energy landscape $V V(\mathbf{x},t)$.
 Thus, the shape of $V$ changes with time, as determined by the dynamics of the weights $\omega_{ij}$ and stimulus $I_i$.
 In that case, the model (\ref{eqn:eq2.1})--(\ref{eqn:eq2.4}) can be regarded as a particular case of a dynamical system with plastic self-organising vector field \cite{Janson:2017aa, Janson_NonAutonomous_Attractors}.
+Note, that even in the form Eq.~(\ref{eqn:eq2.6}) the NN is not a gradient system because its energy landscape explicitly depends on time due to the presence of the stimuli $I_i(t)$.

 The local minima of $V$ occur at the stable fixed points, which either by themselves\cite{Amari1972, Hopfield82, Hopfield_NN}, or together with their attraction basins \cite{Barack_Two_views_on_cognitive_brain_NatRevNeurosci21}, represent stored patterns, or memories that the network has learned.
-For (\ref{eqn:eq2.1})--(\ref{eqn:eq2.4}) with $N 81$, this is illustrated in Fig.~\ref{supp-fig:Energy}(a)--(b) of Supplementary Notes, showing two different cross-sections (coloured surfaces) of the same post-training $V$ by two different three-dimensional flat surfaces in $(81 1)$-dimensional space, each going through a different attractor.
+For (\ref{eqn:eq2.1})--(\ref{eqn:eq2.4}) with $N 81$, this is illustrated in Fig.~\ref{supp-fig:Energy}(a)--(b) of Supplementary Note, showing two different cross-sections (coloured surfaces) of the same post-training $V$ by two different three-dimensional flat surfaces in $(81 1)$-dimensional space, each going through a different attractor.
 The respective attractors (black circles) are visible at the bottoms of cross-sections of $V$.
 Notably, $V$ could in some sense be regarded as an energy function discussed in Refs.~\cite{Hopfield82, Hopfield_NN}.